Tal-Schhlezinger/Cycle_control_game/README.md

-# Cycle Control (Graph Version) — Research Prototype
+# Cycle Control — Research Prototype

-Deterministic research engine for the Cycle Control two-player abstract strategy game.
+Playable graph-based two-player strategy game prototype with cycle scoring, bots, ELO, tournament simulation, and tests.

 ## Why this is interesting
+The goal of this project is to test whether Cycle Control works as a real strategy game, not just as a rules idea.

-This project is not just a playable game prototype.
-It is a deterministic rule engine for testing a new abstract strategy game, including graph-based scoring, AI hooks, ELO evaluation, tournament simulation, persistence, and automated tests.
+To make that possible, the project includes a deterministic rules engine, graph-based scoring, undo/redo, sandbox editing, JSON tests, AI hooks, ELO evaluation, and tournament simulation.

-The main technical focus is making the game rules precise, testable, and suitable for bot-vs-bot experimentation.
+The main technical challenge is turning a board-game idea into precise code that can be tested, simulated, and used by bots.

 ## Game summary
 Two players (Black, White) place stones on triangular cells of a hex-shaped board region.
 A stone scores for its owner iff the triangle it occupies belongs to at least one simple cycle in that player's induced subgraph (adjacent same-color stones).
 The player with more scoring nodes at game end wins.

 ## Screenshot
 ![Cycle Control Game screenshot](screenshots/early_game.png)

 ## Layout